theos/templates/README.md

 A set of NIC templates

 Templates included:
+- Application (Objective-C and Swift)
+- CLI Tool (Objective-C and Swift)
-- Tweak
+- Tweak (empty or with a simple preference switch)
+- Library
+- Framework
 - libactivator listener
 - libactivator event
 - Flipswitch switch
+- XPC service
-- Notification Center widget
+- Notification Center widget (iOS 5/6 and iOS 7+)

 Templates planned to be included:
 - ActionMenu extension